physiopy/physiopy.github.io/docs/community/contributor-guide.md

 and hoping to fall in the right way without breaking too many bones.
 Do you want to jump in but don't exactly know where/how?
 You can drop a few lines in [gitter](https://gitter.im/phys2bids/community), so we can help you find something that suits you!
-Already know what you\'re looking for in this guide?
+Already know what you're looking for in this guide?
 Jump to the following sections:

 ## Aims of physiopy